darkobits/formation/README.md

 // Set-up Formation error behavior.
 FormationConfigurator({
-  // While optional, you should probably configure this behavior here to ensure
-  // every form behaves consistently.
   showErrorsOn: 'touched, submitted'
 });
 ```

 ## Feature Overview

-- Controls are configured using Plain Old JavaScript Objects instead of directives.
-Configuration definitions can be shared across an application, improving consistency.
-(See: [Control Configuration](/src/components/FormationControl#control-configuration))
+- Controls are configured using Plain Old JavaScript Objects rather than directives.
+Configuration definitions can be shared across an application or abstracted into custom components, improving consistency.
+(See: [Control Configuration](/packages/formation/src/classes/FormationControl#control-configuration))
 - Model values are managed by the form, so developers no longer need to manage a mess of scope bindings.
-(See: [Working With Model Values](/src/components/Form#working-with-model-values))
+(See: [Working With Model Values](/packages/formation/src/components/Form#working-with-model-values))
 - A form's submit handler will only be invoked when it should be, and will be passed the model values of all controls in the form.
-(See: [Submitting](/src/components/Form#submitting))
+(See: [Submitting](/packages/formation/src/components/Form#submitting))
 - Using `ngMessages` for validation has been greatly simplified; errors are defined in code, and one line of markup in templates.
 Sharing error messages across forms no longer requres exposing error copy to templates.
 - Easily assign custom error messages on form controls at runtime -- from your API, for example.
-(See: [Errors](/src/components/Errors))
+(See: [Errors](/packages/formation/src/components/Errors))
 - Configuring when to display validation errors is trivial; either set the behavior application-wide or for each form by providing a list of states (ex: `"touched, submitted"`) to match against.
-(See: [showErrorsOn](/src/services/Formation#showerrorsonflags))
+(See: [showErrorsOn](/packages/formation/src/services/Formation#showerrorsonflags))
 - Reset all controls to a pristine, untouched state and optionally reset their model values to an initial state.
 - Accessibility: `id` and `for` attributes are managed by the form, so controls and labels are correctly associated without any extra markup.